tryshchenko/js-news-bot/readme.md

 ## Contribution
 Everyone is welcome, feel free to open a PR.
+To simplify development you will need to do 2 steps:
+- Create your own channel for testing
+- Register your own bot with @botfather for testing

+It's definitely makes sense to consider some option to test locally without telegram integration, but now I have no such experience.
+If you have - feel free to suggest.

 ## Credentials
 Icon used for application was taken here https://www.flaticon.com/authors/smashicons